BenxiaHu/ExpreLev/README.md

 # ExpreLev
 This tutorial will introduce how to run ExpreLev to obtain TPM/CPM/FPKM.

-### ExpreLev can be used to obtain TPM/CPM/FPKM based on raw read count matrices.
+### ExpreLev can be used to obtain TPM/CPM/FPKM for genes or peak regions based on raw read count matrices.

 #### usage:
 ##### calculate the expression levels for genes based on reads mapped to gene body (e.g., PRO-seq)